How We're Spending

 The U.S. government investment in the domestic response to HIV has risen to more than $27 billion per year.

 Funding for HIV services is spread across multiple federal departments, including Health and Human Services (HHS), Housing and Urban Development (HUD), Justice, Veterans Affairs (VA), and Defense.
 Within HHS, in particular, responsibility for HIV programs is spread across multiple agencies including the Centers for Medicare & Medicaid Services (CMS), Health Resources and Services Administration (HRSA), Centers for Disease Control and Prevention (CDC), Substance Abuse and Mental Health Services Administration (SAMHSA), the Indian Health Service (IHS), the Food and Drug Administration (FDA), the Office of HIV/AIDS and Infectious Disease Policy (OHAIDP), the Office of Minority Health, and others.
 Responsibility for HIV research is led by the National Institutes of Health (NIH); in addition, CDC, VA, Defense, and the United States Agency for International Development also support research initiatives.
 This distribution of responsibility is appropriate, as each agency has its own expertise, and different agencies operate different programs with varying legislative mandates, purposes and with unique histories.

-The table below summarizes the current budget request and the Congressionally enacted budgets for recent federal fiscal years (October 1-September 30).
+The table below summarizes the Congressionally enacted budgets for recent federal fiscal years (October 1-September 30).

 U.S. Federal Funding for HIV/AIDS: FY 2014 – 20161